 Canggu is about as hip as it gets right nowand this all day eatery is at the top of its game.
 Opening in December 2017, it’s part of The Slow, which is both accommodation, retail and a bar and restaurant.
-It’s collaboration between Ksubi co-founders George Gorrow, his wife Cisco Tschurtschenthaler and Gareth Moody.
+It’s collaboration between Ksubi co-founders George Gorrow and his wife Cisco Tschurtschenthaler.
 Undsurprisingly, the look is slick, the share plates are cutting edge and the cocktails delicious (look out for the amber glass straws – they are the bomb).

 Gorrow’s childhood friend Shannon Moran (former COMO Hotels Chef) is in the kitchen bringing his international experience to a sustainable and ever-changing menu.
 Highlights include the Korean Fried Broccoli and the Smoke Mahi Mahi Fish Dip.
 Look out for the Sunday bottomless brunch, a favourite with locals.

 If you drive up Canggu way, you’ll no doubt notice a massive rainbow of waterslides on your right after you turn out of Batubelig.
 This is Finn’s Recreation Club, formerly known as the Canggu Club and a one-stop shop for filling time.
 For the kids there is trampolining, bowling and the aforementioned slides while for grown-ups there are full gym facilities, spa, restaurants and a grown-up pool to kick back and read your book.
 You may even spot a couple of past Olympians doing leisurely laps.
 If you’re kicking back in a villa, a day pass to Finn’s gives you access to Hotel-style facilities without having to stay in a tiny hotel room.
 A day pass (with access to everything) is about $45 per adult but you can just hit the gym for $25.